sidchop/PredictingCognition/README.md

 If you want to apply the meta-matching model to your own data, please
 see: <https://github.com/ThomasYeoLab/Meta_matching_models>

-You will need functional coupling/connectivity FC) data and a phenotype you want to predict.
-The FC data will need to be extracted using the 419 region atlas defined in the link above (also see `data/atlas` folder.
+You will need functional coupling/connectivity (FC) data and a phenotype you want to predict.
+The FC data will need to be extracted using the 419 region atlas defined in the link above (also see `data/atlas` folder for a template).

-**Note:** The meta-matching model use in the current analysis was run using data with GSR and z-scoring, so a version of the V1.1 was used.
+**Note:** The meta-matching model use in the current analysis was run using data with GSR and z-scoring, so a version of the V1.1 meta-matching model was used.

 ------------------------------------------------------------------------